IRiver: 2002–2005

 In 2002, iRiver scrambled to develop its first flash memory player to meet demand from the U.S. Best Buy chain.
 This led to the release of their first DAP product, the iFP-100 "Prism" - named as such because of its distinctive shape designed by its design firm partner, INNO Design.
 By the end of the year, iRiver had already gained as much as 20% of the domestic market and was steadily increasing popularity in foreign markets.
 A year later, it was first to market with 512 MB and 1 GB flash players with its iFP-500 "Masterpiece" player.
 It had also completed its IPO at KOSDAQ, a Korean stock exchange.
 The company was also selling hard drive players to compete with the iPod: the iHP-300 followed by the H300.

 iRiver rose to the No. 1 position in the global market of flash players.
 Its global market share overall was 14.1% in 2003, while Apple led with 21.6%.
 The marketing of iRiver America was mostly spent on PR and brand partnerships, featuring celebrities such as Ice Cube and Snoop Dogg.

-By 2004 iRiver had gained solid market share in the digital audio player market in both the United States and Japan, and sold a total of 2.8 million players worldwide, of which 1.7 million was in the overseas market.
+By 2004, iRiver had gained solid market share in the digital audio player market in both the United States and Japan, and sold a total of 2.8 million players worldwide, of which 1.7 million was in the overseas market.
 During this time, the company went through a rebranding, including changing the styling of its name from iRiver to iriver, and using a ruby-red themed logo in place of blue.
 It also used adult film star Jenna Jameson and an Audrey Hepburn lookalike as spokesmodels promoting its products.

-In 2005 the company decided to focus entirely on flash players like the H10, and the development of jukeboxes (except from the 20 GB version of the H10) was stopped as a result.
+In 2005, the company decided to focus entirely on flash players like the H10, and the development of jukeboxes (except from the 20 GB version of the H10) was stopped as a result.
 The launch of Apple's iPod Shuffle hurt iriver sales and it dropped from the top ranking in flash-based players. iriver adopted a new marketing strategy in 2005, attempting to grab mindshare from Apple.
 It referred to the U10 flash player as the thumb thing.
 This referred to users controlling their MP3 devices with their thumbs, just as they do their cell phones and text messaging devices.
 The company also announced plans for digital audio players featuring Internet telephony.

-iRiver's U.S. unit, based in Vancouver, Washington, held 3.4% of the U.S. MP3 player market in 2005, according to IDC - down from a peak of 13%.
+iRiver's U.S. unit, based in Vancouver, Washington, held 3.4% of the U.S. MP3 player market in 2005, according to IDC; this was down from a peak of 13%.
 The company targeted early adopters among American users as it tried to regain dominance of the category.
 It also opened sales divisions in Brazil, Germany, Hong Kong and Japan. iRiver's parent Reigncom made significant financial losses by the end of 2005.